LukasPodhorny/shorts-generator/README.md

 # 📚 PDF-to-Reel

-PDF-to-Reel (library **aishorts**) is a modular AI pipeline that converts PDF, DOCX, PPTX, or plain text into short vertical videos in the style of TikTok/Instagram Reels.
-The system generates a script using GPT-5, produces voice using TTS, performs lipsync, creates subtitles, and assembles the final video with music and gameplay background.
+PDF-to-Reel is a modular AI pipeline that converts PDF, DOCX, PPTX, or plain text into short vertical videos in the style of TikTok/Instagram Reels.
+The system generates a script using OpenAI API, produces voice using TTS, performs lipsync, creates subtitles, and assembles the final video with music and gameplay background.

 ---